 Fishing & Boating

-General: Any enrolled member of the Lower Brule Sioux Tribe or spouse of a Lower Brule enrolled member fishing within the boundaries of the Lower Brule Sioux Reservation on the Missouri River is required to possess the requisite Tribal fishing license or permit (the state license may be substituted if desired by the fisherman).
+General: Any enrolled member of the Lower Brule Sioux Tribe or spouse of a Lower Brule enrolled member fishing within the boundaries of the Lower Brule Sioux Reservation on the Missouri River is required to possess the requisite Tribal fishing license which is free (the state license may be substituted if desired by the fisherman).
 Nonmembers fishing on the Missouri River within the boundaries of the reservation must purchase state required fishing licenses (and tribal access permit), but are not required to purchase a tribal fishing license.
 Non-members and members fishing within the reservation on waters other than the Missouri River are required to purchase a tribal license only.
 Fishing is open year round from Jan.
 1 through Dec.
 31 to include open water and ice fishing.
 Fishing hours are from midnight to midnight.
 Artificial light may be used as an aid in taking fish by legal methods.
 A maximum of two lines and three hooks per line is allowed for fishing open waters.
 A maximum of four lines is allowed for fishing through the ice.
 No person may possess carp, buffalo fish, suckers, goldfish or game fish (except cleanings and bullhead, lake herring, and sunfish of the genus Lepomis) as bait for hook and line fishing.
 The daily limit is the number of fish that may be taken from midnight to midnight, except no person may possess more than one day's limit of fish while on the water or actively engaged in fishing.
 The possession limit is twice the daily limit.
 Snagging and netting of fish is prohibited.

 Walleye or Sauger Combination (14 inch min.
 Apr., May, and June for Walleye)